 Guided tours of the stud at 10.30 am, 12.00 pm, 2.00 pm and 4.00 pm daily, lasting 45 minutes.

 Self guided tour of the Japanese Gardens, Saint Fiachra’s Garden and Horse Museum (special leaflet guide available).

 Irish National Stud, Tully, Kildare.

 Killruddery House and Gardens has been home since 1650 to 16 generations of the Brabazon family.
 The house was extensively reconstructed in the Tudor Revival style in the 1820s.
 It contains one of the few remaining 17th Century gardens in these islands, as well as elaborate interiors and a striking Orangery.
 It is a popular location for television series (e.g. “The Tudors”).

-Guided tours of the house – the opening hours are complicated: see www.killruddery.com
+Guided tours of the house – the opening hours are complicated: for up-to-date details see www.killruddery.com/opening-hours/

 Southern Cross, Bray, Co.
 Wicklow

 Kilmacurragh Arboretum is managed by the National Botanic Gardens.
 It is the remnants of a large estate planted during the 19th century by Thomas Acton in conjunction with David Moore and his son Sir Frederick Moore, curators of the National Botanic Gardens at that time.